Hammerspoon/hammerspoon/README.md

 * Requires:         OS X 10.8 or higher
 * Download:         https://github.com/mjolnir-io/mjolnir/releases

+## Current Status

+**Mjolnir is in beta.** This means everything is subject to change, and upgrading may require you to make changes to your configs!
+Feel free to try it out if you like to live on the edge.
+Otherwise, you may want to wait until 1.0 is released.

 ## What is Mjolnir?

 Mjolnir is an app that lets you automate common tasks using the